MENU

 Cytomegalovirus

-Clinics generally record cytomegalovirus infections with infants under two and older adults.
-However, we can find records of local and generalized lesions more often.
+Clinics generally record cytomegalovirus infections in infants under two years old and in older adults.
+However, we can find records of local and generalised lesions more often.
 Patients have neoplastic processes, AIDS, after organ transplantation or with patients who take steroids.

 Infection cytomegalovirus

-The infectious agent may be transmitted through the placenta by contact, while the fetus advances through the generative passage, breastfeeding, blood transfusion, or intercourse.
-Some experts also believe there can be an airborne transmission of cytomegalovirus or through urine.
-Perinatal contamination can be observed in one per cent of neonates, often with subclinical manifestations.
+The contact with the placenta may transmit infectious agents through, while the fetus advances through the generative passage, breastfeeding, blood transfusion, or intercourse.
+Some experts also believe that the transition of cytomegalovirus can occur through the air or in urine.
+Perinatal contamination can be observed in 1% of neonates, often with subclinical symptoms.

 In some cases, though not very often, the disease runs a grave course and is lethal.
-Besides, the acute form cytomegalovirus standard is lesions of many internal organs.
+Besides, the acute form of cytomegalovirus is characterised by lesions in many internal organs.
 It includes the encephalon, kidneys, liver, and hemopoietic organs.
 The typical lesion in the subacute form is atypical interstitial pneumonia.

 In some cases, colonic hydrotherapy can make a patient feel better.
-And the beneficial planting of bacteria in the large intestine significantly improves the functioning of the immune system.
+The beneficial planting of bacteria in the large intestine significantly improves the functioning of the immune system.